Afal Enlli

 ROOT STOCKS

-The trees have been grafted onto a variety of rootstocks.
-If we assume that the Bardsey tree grows with average vigour, then the table below will give you an idea of how big your trees will be and when they will come into fruition.
+All fruit trees aree grafted onto rootstocks.
+The rootstocks determine tree size.
+Bigger trees are more robust and produce more fruit, but take up more space.
+Always choose a bigger rootstock if you need extra anchorage, or your soil is poor (very wet, dry or rocky).
+Small trees can't compete with grass & weeds.
+If we assume that the Bardsey tree grows with average vigour, then the table below will give you an idea of how big your trees will eventually be and when they will come into fruition.

 WARNING.
 The tree seems to bear extremely precociously.
 It can produce fruit buds on one-year-old wood.
 Rub them out.
 If the tree produces fruit too soon in its life it will exhaust itself.
-For more information you will soon be able to visit the web site of Ian sturrock and Sons.
+For more information visit the web site of Ian sturrock and Sons.

 PLANTING, TRAINING, PRUNING, PICKING, STORAGE

-Ask any orchardist about any of the above and you will get 10 different answers!
+Ask any 10 orchardists about any of the above and you will get 10 different answers!

 Rather than add an eleventh I suggest you read: